 Scope

-The syllabus for Module 2 requires participants to gain the appropriate level of competence in the production of a strategic plan for a theoretical Coastal State.
+The syllabus for Module 2 requires participants to gain the appropriate level of competence in the preparation of a strategic plan for a theoretical Coastal State.
 Competencies gained during module 1 will be consolidated during Module 2.

 Aim

-On successful completion of Module 2, participants will demonstrate the ability to produce a draft strategic plan for a theoretical Coastal State.
+On successful completion of Module 2, participants will demonstrate the ability to prepare a draft strategic plan for a theoretical Coastal State.

-DETAILED TEACHING SYLLABUS FOR MODULE 2 – PRODUCTION OF A DRAFT STRATEGIC PLAN
+DETAILED TEACHING SYLLABUS FOR MODULE 2 –PREPARATION OF A DRAFT STRATEGIC PLAN

 Detailed Teaching Syllabus for Module 2